vyperlang/vyper/docs/compiling-a-contract.rst

     $ vyper -f layout yourFileName.vy

-This outputs a JSON object detailing the default storage location for all state variables as determined by the compiler.
+This outputs a JSON object detailing the locations for all state variables as determined by the compiler.

 To override the default storage layout for a contract: